pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Command group for CIM instances.

-      This command group defines commands to inspect instances, to invoke methods on instances, and to create and delete instances.
+      This command-group  defines commands to inspect instances, to invoke methods on instances, and to create and delete instances.

       Modification of instances is not currently supported.